Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 Unlicensed child care

-Even though these child care providers are not registered or licensed, they can still operate legally in B.C.
+Even though these types of child care providers are not registered or licensed, they can still operate legally in B.C.
 Unlicensed child care providers are not vetted by the Ministry of Health.

 Unlicensed child care centres are not required to comply with provincial health and safety standards.
-Parents or guardians are responsible for monitoring the well-being and security of their children in these care settings.
+You are ultimately responsible for monitoring your children's well-being and security in these types of childcare settings.

 Child’s home-based care

-No inspection or monitoring of this form of care is required.
-Parents must properly vet these providers to ensure the applicant is qualified and the children will be safe and well cared for.
+There is no inspection or monitoring of this type of home-based childcare, so you must properly vet these types of childcare providers to make sure the applicant is qualified and your children will be safe and well cared for.

-To be eligible for the Affordable Child Care Benefit, an applicant must be a Canadian citizen, a permanent resident, or have refugee status.
+To be eligible for the Affordable Child Care Benefit, you also must be a Canadian citizen, a permanent resident, or have refugee status.

-Individuals who are not Canadian citizens but have immigrated here and legally obtained permanent resident status also qualify.
+If you are not a Canadian citizen, but have immigrated to Canada and have legally obtained permanent resident status, then you would also qualify.
 The provincial government also considers protected persons as eligible for subsidies.

-• Have a child attending a licensed preschool
+• You have a child attending a licensed preschool

-• Be looking for work (if a single parent or guardian)
+• You are actively looking for work as a single parent or guardian

-• Live with a medical condition that limits the ability to care for the child
+• You live with a medical condition that limits your ability to care for the child

-• Receive a referral from the Ministry of Child and Family Development
+• You have received a referral from the Ministry of Child and Family Development

-• Receive a referral from a Delegated Aboriginal Agency social worker
+• You have received a referral from a Delegated Aboriginal Agency social worker

 How much can I receive from the Affordable Child Care Benefit?

-• Family size: The total number of children you have impacts how much money you receive – in general, the more children you have, the more money you get.
+• Family size: The total number of children you have impacts how much money you could receive – in general, the more children you have, the more money you may get.

-• Household income: Parents’ or guardians’ gross income, based on a CRA Notice of Assessment (minus deductions), affects how much money they will receive.
+• Household income: Your gross income, as shown on a CRA Notice of Assessment (minus deductions), determines how much you will receive.

-• Children with special needs: An additional $150 per month can be awarded towards the care cost for children with special needs.
-The combined amount of the supplement and the standard ACCB cannot be higher than the care provider’s rate.
+• Children with special needs: You could also receive an additional $150 per month for child care costs for a child with special needs.
+However, the combined amount of the supplement and the standard ACCB cannot exceed the amount that you pay your childcare provider.

 • Types of child care: Your child’s age and the type of care they require also affect the benefit amount.

-The Affordable Child Care Benefit Estimator enables you to determine the estimated funding you may receive each month.
+You can use the Affordable Child Care Benefit Estimator to estimate how much funding you could receive each month.

 * Full-time with licensed group facility